svdhoog/ETACE/README.md

 NOTE:
 --
 On some platforms the package manager will install older versions of the above packages.
-For example, in Linux Mint 17 (Quiana), the version of matplotlib that is installed using apt-get is 1.19 instead of the newer version 2.2.2.
+For example, in Linux Mint 17 (Quiana), the version of matplotlib that is installed using apt-get is 1.19 instead of the newer version 2.2.2 (which is required).

-The following packages can be installed via your distributions package manager:
+The following packages can be installed via your distribution's package manager:

 ```
 $ sudo apt-get install sqlite3 python3-pip python3-lxml python3-yaml python3-numexp python3-tables python3-tk